 International Monetory Fund (IMF) reported that revenue on oil export earnings of the UAE reached to a high record of Dh395.9 billion in 2012 from nearly Dh361.7 billion in 2011.
-The 2012 income was estimated at 12.5 per cent above the 2011 revenue of about D439.6 billion, the Washington-based Fund said in a report following a visit to the UAE by an IMF team to prepare for its 2013 IV article on the country.
+The 2012 revenue was estimated at 12.5 percent above the 2011 profit of about 439.6B dirhams, the Washington-based Fund said in a report following a visit to the UAE by an IMF team to prepare for its 2013 IV article on the country.

 Although IMF did not specify the fiscal balances for 2011 and 2012, the consolidated fiscal amount (CFA) recorded a gain of Dh71.5 billion although public expenditure remained at one of its highest levels.